cscosu/bootcamp-resources/forensics/forensics1-NOTES.md

 - Any time you're trying to pull extra information out of static data files (except executables and crypto)
 - Some common subcategories:
     - Image/audio/video files (including steganography)
+    - Network packet captures
     - Archive files
     - Disk/filesystem images
-    - Network packet captures
     - Memory dumps
-    - Weird file formats
+    - ...and many more

 ## In the Real World